 #6 Utilize Giving Guides to Find The Best Charities

 There are many impact guides from organizations like the Center of High Impact Philanthropy, which, for example, offers reports based on charitable categories (poverty, education, global health, etc.), summarizes individual programs, and outlines the impact and efficiency of charitable organizations.
 You can even follow some of the most respected foundations to track where their contribution funds go.

 #7 Make Charitable Giving a Family Affair

-Here at Educounting.com, we are all about getting the whole family, especially kids, involved in financial matters, including charitable giving.
-When you involve the entire family in your charitable gift-giving, you can have a deeper impact now as well as in the future, and even increase your charitable giving.
+Here at Educounting, we are all about getting the whole family, especially kids, involved in financial matters, including family charitable giving.
+When you involve the entire family in your charitable gift-giving and charitable gift-giving ideas, you can have a deeper impact now as well as in the future, and even increase your charitable giving.

 A great way to get the whole family into the spirit of giving is to set up donation jars in the house.
-Donation jars are a great way to set an example for your children and encourage them to participate in charitable giving.
+Donation jars are a great way to set an example for your children and encourage them to participate in donating to charity.
 A portion of allowances, gift money, and spare change can add up fast and impact your family’s charitable giving.

 Be sure to set aside some time to discuss your children’s ideas about which charitable organizations they would like to support.
 You can get them thinking about what charitable organizations they might want to help by discussing their values, events, and priorities.
 Such conversations also open the door to discussing other ways that your family might be able to give to charities, like volunteering.

 Strategies for Giving More to the Charities You Care Most About

 If you are ready to make charitable donations to the organizations and causes that matter to you the most easier and more effective, the best thing you can do is rid yourself of the ad hoc style of giving and create a proper charitable giving plan.
 When you find new sources of funds, learn how to plan, or better understand the impact your donations have, you will ultimately do much more good for those you care about most.